kirega/Kirega/README.md

 ### Hi there 👋
-I'm Joseph, a fullstack engineer from Nairobi, Kenya.
-I specialize in Angular,Python, NodeJs and Elixir.
+I'm Joseph, currently building the Africa's next unicorn

 Ready to Collaborate 😃
 <!--